smartprocure/prom-utils/README.md

 const limiter = rateLimit(3)

 for (const url of urls) {
-    await limiter.add(fetch(url))
+    // Will wait for one promise to finish if limit is reached await limiter.add(fetch(url))
 }
 // Wait for unresolved promises to resolve